Shark Attack (film): Reception

 On Rotten Tomatoes the film has an approval rating of 0% based on reviews from 5 critics.

 Scott Weinberg of eFilmCritic.com gave it 2/5 and called it "hilariously bad (and therefore entertaining) Z- grade shark horror".

 Michael Dequina at TheMovieReport.com was critical of the film saying "the title takes a back seat to some boring conspiracy mumbo-jumbo".

 Sequels

 Two direct-to-video sequels followed Shark Attack.
-Shark Attack 2 was released in 2000, while Shark Attack 3: Megalodon was released in 2002.
-Shark Attack 2 briefly mentions the events of the first film while Shark Attack 3: Megalodon ignores the first two films entirely and acts as a stand-alone sequel to them.
+Shark Attack 2 was released in 2000, while Shark Attack 3 was released in 2002.
+Shark Attack 2 briefly mentions the events of the first film while Shark Attack 3 ignores the first two films entirely and acts as a stand-alone sequel to them.